 Drug Interactions with AEDs

 Carbamazepine.
 As an inducer of CYP enzymes, carbamazepine increases perampanel clearance.
-Steady state administration of carbamazepine at 300 mg BID in healthy subjects reduced the Cmax and AUC0-inf of a single 2 mg dose of perampanel by 26% and 67% respectively.
-The t1/2 of perampanel was shortened from 56.8 hours to 25 hours.
-In clinical studies examining partial-onset seizures, a population pharmacokinetic analysis showed that perampanel AUC was reduced by 67% in patients on carbamazepine compared to the AUC in patients not on enzyme-inducing AEDs [see DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].
+Steady state administration of carbamazepine at 300 mg BID in healthy subjects reduced the Cmax and AUC0-inf of a single 2 mg dose of perampanel by 26% and 67%, respectively.
+The t½ of perampanel was shortened from 56.8 hours to 25 hours.
+In clinical studies examining partial-onset and primary generalized tonic-clonic seizures, a population pharmacokinetic analysis showed that perampanel AUC was reduced by 64% in patients on carbamazepine compared to the AUC in patients not on enzyme-inducing AEDs [see DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].

 Oxcarbazepine.
-In clinical studies examining partial-onset seizures, a population pharmacokinetic analysis showed that perampanel AUC was reduced by half in patients on oxcarbazepine compared to patients not on enzyme-inducing AEDs [see DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].
+In clinical studies examining partial-onset and primary generalized tonic-clonic seizures, a population pharmacokinetic analysis showed that perampanel AUC was reduced by 48% in patients on oxcarbazepine compared to patients not on enzyme-inducing AEDs [see DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].

 Phenytoin.
-In clinical studies examining partial-onset seizures, a population pharmacokinetic analysis showed that perampanel AUC was reduced by half in patients on phenytoin compared to patients not on enzyme-inducing AEDs [see DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].
+In clinical studies examining partial-onset and primary generalized tonic-clonic seizures, a population pharmacokinetic analysis showed that perampanel AUC was reduced by 43% in patients on phenytoin compared to patients not on enzyme-inducing AEDs [see DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].

-Phenobarbital and Primidone: In a population pharmacokinetic analysis of patients with partial-onset seizures in clinical trials (37 patients co-administered phenobarbital and 9 patients co-administered primidone) no significant effect on perampanel AUC was found.
+Phenobarbital and Primidone: In a population pharmacokinetic analysis of patients with partial-onset and primary generalized tonic-clonic seizures in clinical trials (40 patients co-administered phenobarbital and 9 patients coadministered primidone), no significant effect on perampanel AUC was found.
 A modest effect of phenobarbital and primidone on perampanel concentrations cannot be excluded.

-Topiramate: Population pharmacokinetic analysis of patients with partial-onset seizures in clinical trials showed that perampanel AUC was reduced by approximately 20% in patients on topiramate compared to patients not on enzyme-inducing AEDs.
+Topiramate: Population pharmacokinetic analysis of patients with partial-onset and primary generalized tonic-clonic seizures in clinical trials showed that perampanel AUC was reduced by approximately 19% in patients on topiramate compared to patients not on enzyme-inducing AEDs.

-Other AEDs: Population pharmacokinetic analysis of patients with partial-onset seizures in clinical trials showed that clobazam, clonazepam, lamotrigine, levetiracetam, valproate, and zonisamide did not have an effect on perampanel clearance.
+Other AEDs: Population pharmacokinetic analysis of patients with partial-onset and primary generalized tonic-clonic seizures in clinical trials showed that clobazam, clonazepam, lamotrigine, levetiracetam, valproate, and zonisamide did not have an effect on perampanel clearance.

 Other strong CYP3A inducers (e.g., rifampin, St. John's wort) may also greatly increase clearance of perampanel and reduce perampanel plasma concentrations [see DRUG INTERACTIONS].